keitaroinc/enabler/README.md

 These commands are used to setup the infrastructure to run kubernetes.
 With this group we can download the necessary packages and install them.
 To run commands from this group we use enabler setup + name_of_command.
 - init: download binaries for all dependencies such as kubectl, helm, istioctl, kind and skaffold
 - metallb: install and setup metallb on k8s
-  This command has a --kube-context option, which should be defined as the name of the kind cluster and can be executed with this comand in Terminal:
+  This command has a --kube-context option, which should be defined as the name of the kind cluster and can be executed with this command in Terminal:
   '''
     enabler setup metallb --kube-context keitaro
   '''